colabre2020/MARKETINGANALYTICS/README.md

 # Marketing Analytics Practice Course

-This repository contains a comprehensive, module-wise marketing analytics practice course designed for degree-level students and professionals.
+This repository contains a comprehensive, module-wise marketing analytics practice course designed for MS degree-level students and professionals.
 The course covers foundational to advanced topics, with hands-on exercises using real-world and simulated datasets.

 ## Course Structure